bucanero/ps3loadx/README.md

 # PS3loadX

-PS3loadX is my personal evolution of PSL1GHT PS3load sample, using now the [Tiny3D](https://github.com/wargio/tiny3D/) library.
-I hope this version helps to you to work easily ;)
+PS3loadX is the evolution of [PSL1GHT](https://github.com/ps3dev/PSL1GHT/) PS3load sample, now using the [Tiny3D](https://github.com/wargio/tiny3D/) library.
+I hope this version helps you to work easily ;)

 ## Features
 - You can load SELF files using the net.